CloudCtl/cloudctl/README.md

 # Koffer | Artifact Rake & Bundle Appliance
+## About
+Koffer is an ansible automation runtime for raking in various artifacts required to deploy Kubernetes Infrastructure, Pipelines, and applications into airgaped environments.
+Koffer is strictly an ansible consumer and requires run against an external repo volume mounted to /root/koffer.

+Compatibile Types:
+  - git
+  - terraform
+    - performs terraform init at time of capture
+  - docker images
+    - hydrates built in docker registry service to host local path
+    - high side is served with generic docker registry:2 container
+  - capability to add more artifact types with custom external ansible

+## Run
 ### 1. Create Koffer Bundle Directory
   - example with [koffer-openshift](https://github.com/containercraft/koffer-openshift) ansible automation
 ```